malahx/StockPlugins/GameData/StockPlugins/README.md

 #### What is it?

 StockPlugins is several ModuleManager config files which adds the possibility to use a plugin without the additional parts.
-StockPlugins support DeadlyReentry, Graphotron, KerbalEngineer, KerbalGPS, kOS, MechJeb, Protractor, RocketWatch and Telemachus.
+StockPlugins support DeadlyReentry, Graphotron, KerbalEngineer, kOS, MechJeb, Protractor and Telemachus.
 You don't need all these plugins for the use of StockPlugins.

-This config file requires ModuleManager v2.6.X.
+This config file requires ModuleManager v2.7.X.

 All parts from these plugins can't be accessed on the editor.
 If you don't use them on your savegame, you can delete the parts folder.

 You can delete/prune these folders:
 * KerbalEngineer: Kerbal Space Program/GameData/KerbalEngineer/Parts
-* KerbalGPS: Kerbal Space Program/GameData/KerbalGPS/Parts
 * MechJeb: Kerbal Space Program/GameData/MechJeb2/Parts
 * Protractor: Kerbal Space Program/GameData/Protractor/Parts
 * kOS: Kerbal Space Program/GameData/kOS/Parts